 This code is for GSM network providers, so it won't work on Verizon Wireless, but you could try the *72 star code.
 To cancel and deregister forwards when unanswered on Verizon, try the *73 code.

-Canceling and deregistering (i.e., clearing, deleting, erasing, etc.) call forwarding settings is useful if you see suspicious numbers in the above codes that are not your voicemail box's number or numbers you've set yourself for conditional call forwarding.
+Canceling and deregistering (i.e., clearing, deleting, erasing, etc.) call forwarding settings are helpful if you see suspicious numbers in the above codes that are not your voicemail box's number or numbers you've set yourself for conditional call forwarding.

-If you get any errors performing the requests or "Failed" statuses, chances are the code doesn't work with your specific line.
+The code may not work with your specific line if you get any errors performing the requests or "Failed" statuses.
+However, it's worth trying again a few times to be sure since sometimes it will not connect correctly at first.
 If you get a voice message saying something similar to "your call cannot be completed as dialed," the code doesn't work on your network.

-On Verizon, you could also try the code *63 to review select call forwarding, where specific phone numbers are selected to forward to another number.
+On Verizon, you could also try the code *63 to review select call forwarding.
+That's when specific phone numbers are selected to forward to another number.
 The same code could also deactivate the forwards, and in some cases, *83 might.